andness/learning-truffle/tutorial/part05b-specializing-variable-references.md

 But ... is that actually what we want?
 Thinking about it, it seems silly.
 After all, we just want our program to be efficient.
 But it should be perfectly ok to assign a decimal number to a variable since Toyl really just has one type: number.
-If the number is internally represented by a `long` or a `BigDecimal` is just an optimization detail.
+The fact that the number is internally represented by a `long` or a `BigDecimal` is just an optimization detail.

-Luckily there's a fix for this.
-Let me introduce you to another Truffle annotation: `@Fallback`.
-This can be added to our class as a last resort and will be called in the failure case above.
-But before we add that, let's update our test to relect what we expect:
+Looking back at how we handled this in `ToylAddNode` and the other arithmetic operators the answer lies there.
+We need to rewrite our `assignNumber` method to use the `replaces` option.
+But first, let's write the failing test:

 ```java
   @Test